A newbie's guide to home networking

 An alternative to an Ethernet connection are powerline adapters.
 These devices make use of your home’s electrical wiring to create a network, which means no additional wiring is required.
 However, this convenience comes at the sacrifice of some performance, even if you're using a 600Mbps-rated HomePlug AV2 powerline adapter.
 And in our experience, it never worked well on an extension power strip (in other words, it works best when plugged directly into the wall socket).
 That said, if you've to resort to powerline adapters, remember that you need at least a pair of them to complete the connection.

 The latest buzzword surrounding wireless connections or Wi-Fi is Wireless-AC.
 It is the successor to the Wireless-N standard and is meant to bridge the gap between wireless and wired Ethernet connections.
-It can theoretically offer up to 1.3 gigabit per second of throughput on the 5GHz band, that's 1,300Mbps or 162.5Mb/s.
-This surpasses the 1 gigabit per second throughput of Ethernet connections.
+And today's fastest Wireless-AC routers can theoretically offer up to 2.16 gigabit per second of throughput on the 5GHz band, that's 2166Mbps or 270.75Mb/s.
+This easily surpasses the 1 gigabit per second throughput of Ethernet connections.

 However, being able to enjoy this level of speed requires compatible devices.
 Needless to say, you need a Wireless-AC router, which, fortunately, are plentiful and easy to find these days.
 Next, your device must also support Wireless-AC, which is not that common up until recently.
-For instance, none of Apple’s iPhones nor iPads support this new standard, and only Apple’s latest MacBook Pro and Air support this new standard.
 If your device does not support Wireless-AC, then it is no use having a Wireless-AC router.
 That said, most devices today do support the older Wireless-N standard and that itself is good for up to 600Mbps.

 Even so, bear in mind that actual real-life performance is much lower, because aside from interference from other wireless devices, wireless signals are also susceptible to other factors such as distance, home layout, the location of the router itself, and even, to a lesser extent, the weather.
 These factors can cause wireless performance to be poor and even unstable.
 But most users, especially if their primary usage is just browsing the Web, would hardly be affected by these factors.
 However, for those who rely on their wireless network for more intensive purposes such as streaming HD videos and online gaming, a wired connection is usually preferred.